How Does Acupuncture Heal Your Body?

 Attention has been focused on the following theories to further explain how acupuncture affects the body:

 Conduction of electromagnetic signals:

-Considerable research supports the claim that acupuncture releases opioids, synthetic or naturally-occurring chemicals in the brain that reduce pain or induce sleep.
-These chemicals explain acupuncture's pain-relieving and relaxation effects.
+Considerable research supports the claim that acupuncture releases opiods, synthetic or naturally-occurring chemicals in the brain that may reduce pain or induce sleep.
+These chemicals may explain acupuncture’s pain-relieving and relaxation effects.

 Stimulation of the hypothalamus and the pituitary gland: